 A Sydney Sunrise Story….
 I wonder how many landscape photographs you think I actually take, for a sunrise shoot?
-How long I am there?
+How long I am there In The Moment?
 Or maybe you just enjoy the beautiful landscape photography?
 I would if I was you 😊

 Here is my story of a recent Sydney Sunrise, well, to be more accurate a Brooklyn sunrise, just to the north of Sydney.
 I do have to note here for my international readers – Australian Landscape Photography is a little easier than elsewhere on the planet – we truly do get Great Light.

 So – in general, what would ideally happen on a sunrise is:-

 - One hour before sun-up – arrive at location… there might just be a faint hint of colour rather than blue in the sky – if so fingers crossed!
 Walk around the area to find a Good Spot

 - 45 minutes before sun up – mainly blue on the horizon – still very dark, decide on what looks like The Best Spot and set up gear, tripod.
 One of Andrew’s photography tips – at the coast this is a great time to do panoramic photography, as lengthy shutter speeds mean easy stitching of ocean waves across frame edges.